 Let’s spend a few on losing weight.

 Consider: dieting, as in restricting what we’re eating to small amounts and/or certain foods in order to lose weight – what if it’s just a distraction, a detour, a cul-de-sac to nowhere?
-I’m thinking I’d rather go a different direction.
+Why do we think we need to lose weight?
+Do we even actually need to lose weight?
+What if the whole “focus on our specific weight!” and losing weight thing is a bill of goods we’ve been sold and maybe not that helpful to health?
+(Check out some food for thought on BMI and the effectiveness of dieting.)

 It kind of seems that many dieting methods are rather body hating and punishing (“what you’re doing is so, so wrong; you need to change everything”), and, frankly, unfun (“quit eating everything you’ve previously enjoyed and just eat grass”).
 When we put ourselves into such a space, our bodies might go into fight-or-flight mode.
 This mode says “Oh no!
 I might die!
 Store whatever I can as fat; I need to make sure I have some available energy for the future and I don’t know when I’ll be able to eat again!!”.
 Great if we’re really in danger.
-Not so helpful if our goal is to lose weight.
+Not so helpful otherwise.

 Move into the rest and relax mode and our bodies are more chill, relaxed, at ease.
 They trust more is coming and don’t feel a need to store calories as fat.
 Heck, they’re even okay burning fat for fuel.
-Perhaps a little more conducive to getting to and staying at a healthy weight.
+Perhaps a little more conducive to health.
 (Check out Dr. Libby Weaver for more food for thought on this topic.)

 Also, if we’re using the muscle of willpower, we’re talking about a proverbial muscle here.
 You’re not a willpower weakling; the muscle is simply going to fatigue at some point.
 So let’s quit wondering why we may not be able to stick to a restrictive diet for days on end.
 Our willpower muscle is begging for a rest.

-Perhaps losing weight is a by-product of loving ourselves, not the other way around or some end destination.
-If we’re taking amazing care of ourselves (and doing the small actions daily that help keep our moods up and heads clear), our weight will likely take care of itself.
+Perhaps finding our happy weight is a by-product of loving ourselves, not the other way around or some end destination.
+If we’re taking amazing care of ourselves (and doing the small actions daily that help keep our moods up and heads clear), our bodies will likely find their happy space (wherever that is for us!).